nickjj/runninginproduction.com/tags/postgres.md

 layout: "tags"
 tag: "postgres"

-title: "Using PostgreSQL in Production"
+title: "Websites Using PostgreSQL in Production"
 description:
-  Podcast episodes and interviews filtered by the PostgreSQL tag.
+  Podcast episodes and interviews where developers go over why they chose to use PostgreSQL as their primary database.
 ---